Medical Imaging and Radiology

 Magnetic Resonance Imaging (MRI)

-The Medical Imaging Department offers conventional MRI of the brain, spine, abdomen, and extremities.
-We have the ability to perform scans of the shoulder, wrist, and hip with contrast in the joint for a better detailed picture.
-We also now offer Breast MRI which scans 1,200 images of both breasts in one single visit.
-The scans are then interpreted by our radiologists with additional readings by Dr. Stephen Pomeranz in Cincinnati.
-Dr. Pomeranz is one of the leading Radiologists/Researchers in Breast MRI in the United States.
+The Medical Imaging Department offers conventional MRI of the brain, spine, abdomen, and extremities in a Siemens Symphony 1.5T Magnet.
+In our Breast Evaluation Center, we also offer Breast MRI, which scans 1,200 images of both breasts in one single visit.
+The scans are then interpreted by our Radiologists.

 The Breast Evaluation Center